 Dulcis in Furno is another bar that offers it all… great coffee, hearty pizza snacks with aperitivo, gelato and pastries.

 Puro also wins in the aperitivo category.
 We’d go here for an Aperol Spritz and get olives, peanuts, potato chips and mini pizzas as a snack.
 The way to my heart is clearly free food.

-Go to Sughero or Garofalo for some of the best wines in the region.
-These wine bars don’t really get going until later in the evening.
+Go to Garofalo for some of the best wines in the region.
+This wine bars doesn’t really get going until later in the evening.

 Cose da Mat for gluten free pastries.